Warning Sorry, you're using a web browser that is no longer supported. For the best experience please upgrade or visit the site on another browser.

 • Damaged Alternator Bearing

-A common cause of alternator malfunction is a bad alternator bearing, which is designed to reduce friction while the pulley spins.
 With constant heat, stress, and friction, an alternator bearing can wear and may no longer spin as freely.
 A bad alternator bearing can make it harder for the engine to turn the alternator and limit the amount of power generated, which can prevent your battery from being recharged.
-This can also cause extra stress on the alternator, belt, and engine.
 In extreme circumstances, the alternator bearing may lock up and lead to belt noise and damage, eventually causing the belt to snap and resulting in other symptoms like overheating, loss of power steering, air conditioning, and more.

 • Fluid Leak

-A dead alternator could also be caused by a fluid leak from the engine or power steering system.
 Oil leaks from the engine or the power steering hoses or pump can drip into the alternator, coating the internal components with oil and limiting conductivity.
 This can damage the mechanical and electrical charging components of the alternator, causing it to fail or no longer produce adequate power to recharge the battery or keep the engine running.
-Coolant, power steering fluid, or oil intrusion from leaking valve cover gaskets, or an alternator located below the oil filler neck, could cause the composite alternator brushes which maintain electrical contact inside the alternator to turn to paste and no longer produce power.

 • Using Jumper Cables Incorrectly

-Another reason for alternator failure is the incorrect use of jumper cables.
 When jump-starting a car, it’s important to connect each cable on both batteries to the appropriate terminals to avoid reversing the polarity.
-Crossing or hooking up the cables backwards can damage your alternator and battery, as reversing the polarity for even a moment can cause voltage spikes, sparks, and damage to the fusible link that may be installed in the alternator, as well as any external regulators and, in some cases, the engine control unit (ECU).
-Need guidance on jumping a car?
-Read our helpful article on how to jump-start a car battery to prevent damaging your vehicle.
+Crossing or hooking up the cables backwards can damage your alternator and battery, as reversing the polarity for even a moment can cause voltage spikes, sparks, and damage.
+Need guidance on properly jump-starting a car?
+Check out our helpful How-To resources on how to jump-start a car battery.

 • Personal Driving Habits